Theatre, Drama and Performance Studies

 DRE380H5 • Repertory Theatre in Practice: The Shaw Festival

 A study of the role of repertory theatre in the historical and current development of dramatic literature and performance practices, held-on-site at the Shaw Festival in Niagara-on-the-Lake, Ontario.
 Students will attend productions and lectures, interview actors, directors, designers, and administrators, and collaborate on a staged reading with the assistance of company members.
-Topics may include the performance history of plays by Shaw, Chekhov, Ibsen, Wilde, and other playwrights within the Festival's mandate, the analysis of production elements from the perspectives of directors, actors, and designers, and the relevance of "classical" drama for the modern world.
+Topics may include the performance history of plays by George Bernard Shaw, Anton Chekhov, Henrik Ibsen, Oscar Wilde, and other playwrights within the Festival's mandate, the analysis of production elements from the perspectives of directors, actors, and designers, and the relevance of "classical" drama for the modern world.
 There is a nonrefundable fee associated with this course beyond tuition, for which the accepted students are responsible.

-Prerequisites: 6.0 credits, including DRE121H5 and DRE122H5 and DRE200H5, and DRE222H5 or approved equivalent courses.
+Prerequisites: 6.0 credits, including DRE121H5 and DRE122H5 and DRE200H5 and DRE222H5 or approved equivalent courses.

 Recommended Preparation: Any DRE course on the 300- or 400-level and ENG340H5 and ENG341H5